jackkershaw/payload-cms-test/README.md

 6. open `http://localhost:3000` to open the app in your browser
 7. Follow the on-screen instructions to create your first admin user.

-# How I built this project (summary of my approach)
+# How I built this project

 1. Ran `pnpx create-payload-app@latest` to create new Payload website, selecting MongoDB.
 Since this is a project to learn and demonstrate the basics of Payload, I chose to use the blank template rather than adding it to a Next.js project.
 2. Ran `pnpm dev` to run dev server